ocaml-community/calendar/README.md

 - `COPYING`		  Information about copyright
 - `LGPL`		  Information about LGPL
 - `README.md`		  This file
-- `Makefile.in`	  Makefile used by configure
-- `configure`	  Script generating Makefile
-- `configure.in`	  Script generating configure (with autoconf)
 - `calendar_faq.txt`  FAQ frow which some algorithms come
 - `doc`		  HTML documentation of the API
 - `src`		  Source files directory
-- `target`		  Directory containing the built library
 - `tests`		  Test files directory
 - `utils`		  Some utilities